fsteff/certacrypt/README.md

 ## Context

-This has been developed as part of a master thesis (available soon), supervised by the [Institute of Networks and Security](https://www.ins.jku.at/), Johannes Kepler University Linz (Austria).
+This has been developed as part of a master thesis (available [here](https://permalink.obvsg.at/ULI/AC16862568)), supervised by the [Institute of Networks and Security](https://www.ins.jku.at/), Johannes Kepler University Linz (Austria).

-(c) Stefan Fixl, 2022.
+(c) Stefan Fixl, 2023.

 ### Misc